open-source-labs/Svelvet/README.md

 <details><summary>v7.0.0</summary>
 <ul>
-    <li>In progress...</li>
     <li>Changed primary API.
 Users now pass Node components directly as children to Svelvet</li>
     <li>Exposed Anchor component that developers can add anywhere in their own custom nodes</li>
-    <li>Added the ability to specify anchors as inputs, outputs or any</li>
+    <li>Added the ability to specify anchors as inputs, outputs or any.
+This controls connection logic and "directionality" of edge curvature</li>
-    <li>Edges can be specified at the anchor level by passing in an array of connections: [nodeId, anchorId].</li>
+    <li>Edges can be specified at the anchor level by passing in an array of connections: [[nodeId, anchorId]].</li>
     <li>Exposed Edge component for developer customization</li>
     <li>Exposed Node component for developer customization</li>
     <li>Exposed Resizer component that can be added to custom nodes</li>
     <li>Improved consistency of touch events on mobile devices.
-Added touch support for controls component.
-We will continue to make improvements here!</li>
+Added touch support for controls component.</li>
-    <li>Nodes and edges no longer have to have IDs specificed.
+    <li>Nodes and Edges no longer require specified IDs.
 Defaults to incrementing value</li>
     <li>Added Controls component with zoom, reset, lock and unhide functionality</li>
     <li>Added keyboard navigation to graph when focused</li>
-    <li>Added selection box functionality on Shift + Click</li>
+    <li>Added selection box functionality via Shift + Click</li>
-    <li>Added node grouping functionality on Shift + CMD + Click</li>
+    <li>Added node grouping functionality via Shift + CMD + Click</li>
     <li>Added the ability to specify an arbitrary number of anchors on default nodes</li>
-    <li>All new Minimap component that accepts props for styling the background and nodes (defaults to node color) and features improved tracking funcitonality plus the ability to hide nodes</li>
+    <li>All new Minimap component that accepts props for styling the background and nodes (defaults to node color) and features improved tracking/visualization plus the ability to hide nodes</li>
     <li>Added mapColor and dotColor props to Svelvet component, though we plan on exposing the full Background component for greater customization</li>
-    <li>Exposed custom events on the Node component for on:nodeClicked, on:connection and on:disconnection that developers can listen for when developing custom nodes</li>
+    <li>Exposed custom events on the Node component for on:nodeClicked, on:connection and on:disconnection that developers can listen for when implementing custom nodes</li>
     <li>Added theme prop to Svelvet component.
 Defaults to light.
-Accepts things like "dark", "purple", "parchment"</li>
+Accepts parameters like "dark", "purple", "parchment"</li>
     <li>Removed frontend website code from library repo</li>
     <li>Simplified bezier curve logic and added the ability to specify anchor "direction"</li>
     <li>Added ability to parse Mermaid strings into node graphs + edges</li>
     <li>Added the ability to specify graph direction as TD or LR</li>
+    <li>Added a series of accessible input components (Slider, RadioGroup, TextField) that can be composed in custom nodes and are linked with our data flow system</li>
     <li>Removed D3-zoom dependency</li>
     <li>Removed unnecessary window and event listeners</li>
     <li>Added dynamic data flow/state management system that tracks anchor connections</li>
     <li>Updated home page to include newest collaborators</li>
 </ul>
 </details>